Are you looking for the perfect Alaska itinerary for your Alaska road trip? Well, you have definitely come to the right place!

 It’s a stark and somber remembrance of the damage from the 1964 Good Friday earthquake.

 Catch a glimpse of some wildlife!
-Although Anchorage is a cosmopolitan city there are certainly opportunities to see some wildlife such as bears, moose, Dall sheep.
+Although Anchorage is a cosmopolitan city there are certainly opportunities to see some wildlife such as bears, moose, and Dall sheep.

-The Alaska Wildlife Center is located about forty-five miles south of Anchorage on the Seward Highway.
-There is an admission fee for this attraction but it is definitely well worth adding to your Alaska itinerary.
+There is an admission fee for this attraction but it is well worth adding to your Alaska itinerary!

-The conservation center provides a home for orphaned, ill, or injured (wild) animals.
+The conservation center provides a home for orphaned, ill, or injured wild animals.

 There is a 1.5-mile viewing loop which you can either walk or drive to view the animals.
 It was raining when we visited the center, so we drove very slowly.